Super-Protocol/docs/docs/developers/deployment_guides/python/solution.md

 spctl offers download-content 5
 ```

-### Upload Python image to Docker
+### Load Python image to Docker

-Then use this command to upload the Python image to Docker.
+Then use this command to load the Python image to Docker.

 ```
 docker load -i <Python base image archive name>